-The internet offers many opportunities for people to share their lives with others and engage in social interaction and dialogue.
-Initially the internet seemed to be about 'virtual' community; but these days, online and offline networking and community practices merge.
-The internet now plays a major role in 'being together' - whether to maintain relations with friends and family, to advance political causes, to escape into fantasy worlds or to strengthen communal belonging.
-In this subject, you will investigate the excitement, the scepticism, the possibilities and the pitfalls of communities, networks and online social interaction and become more effective in managing and facilitating them.
+Digital and social media offers many opportunities for people to share their lives with others and engage in social interaction and dialogue.
+Initially digital and social media seemed to be about 'virtual' community; but these days, online and offline networking and community practices merge.
+Social media now plays a major role in 'being together' - whether to maintain relations with friends and family, to advance political causes, to escape into fantasy worlds, or to strengthen communal belonging.
+In this unit, you will investigate the excitement, the scepticism, the possibilities and the pitfalls of communities, networks and digital and online social interaction and become more effective in managing and facilitating them.

 Further Information: List of topics is indicative and subject to minor change prior to the start of each Study Period.